Josiwe/Josiwe.ATS.Cheats/README.md

 **StormLengthMultiplier**
 - Float: _accepts any positive floating point number, usually only one or two decimals (i.e. 1.0, 0.3, 2.45)_
-- setting this to any number between 0.0 and 1.0 make storm seasons shorter
+- setting this to any number between 0.0 and 1.0 will make storm seasons shorter
 - setting this to any number higher than 1.0 will make storm seasons longer
 - when set to 1 uses the game's default logic

 **DrizzleLengthMultiplier**
 - Float: _accepts any positive floating point number, usually only one or two decimals (i.e. 1.0, 0.3, 2.45)_
-- setting this to any number between 0.0 and 1.0 make drizzle seasons shorter
+- setting this to any number between 0.0 and 1.0 will make drizzle seasons shorter
 - setting this to any number higher than 1.0 will make drizzle seasons longer
 - when set to 1 uses the game's default logic

 **ClearanceLengthMultiplier**
 - Float: _accepts any positive floating point number, usually only one or two decimals (i.e. 1.0, 0.3, 2.45)_
-- setting this to any number between 0.0 and 1.0 make clearance seasons shorter
+- setting this to any number between 0.0 and 1.0 will make clearance seasons shorter
 - setting this to any number higher than 1.0 will make clearance seasons longer
 - when set to 1 uses the game's default logic

-### Game Map Cheats
+### Game Map Cheats:

 **EnableWildcardBlueprints**
 - Boolean: _true or false_